Christina of Lorraine

-Christina of Lorraine (Christine de Lorraine, Cristina di Lorena) (16 August 1565 – 19 December 1637) was a noblewoman of the House of Lorraine who became a Grand Duchess of Tuscany by marriage.
-She served as Regent of Tuscany jointly with her daughter-in-law during the minority of her grandson from 1621 to 1628.
+Christina of Lorraine (Christine de Lorraine, Cristina di Lorena; 16 August 1565 – 19 December 1637) was a princess of Lorraine who became Grand Duchess of Tuscany by marriage to Ferdinando I de' Medici.
+She served as regent of Tuscany jointly with her daughter-in-law during the minority of her grandson from 1621 to 1628.

 Princess of Lorraine

 Born in Nancy, she was the daughter of Charles III of Lorraine and his wife Claude of Valois, and granddaughter of Catherine de' Medici.
 She was named after her paternal grandmother, Christina of Denmark.

 Grand Duchess of Tuscany

-In 1584, Mary, Queen of Scots, hoped that Christina would marry her son James VI of Scotland.
-Mary thought that Christina, as her family relation, would be a useful ally to her.
+In 1584, Mary, Queen of Scots, hoped that Christina would marry her son, King James VI, rather Catherine of Bourbon, the sister of Henry III of Navarre.
+Mary thought that Christina, as her relative, would be a useful ally to her.
 Mary wrote to Catherine de' Medici, Queen of France, about this marriage plan, but nothing came of it.

-In 1587 Francesco I de' Medici, Grand Duke of Tuscany died without a legitimate male heir; his brother Ferdinando immediately declared himself the third Grand Duke of Tuscany.
-Seeking a marriage that would preserve his political independence, Ferdinando chose his distant cousin, Christine of Lorraine, the favourite granddaughter of Catherine de' Medici.
+In 1587, Francesco I de' Medici, Grand Duke of Tuscany died without a legitimate male heir; his brother Ferdinando immediately declared himself the third Grand Duke of Tuscany.
+Seeking a marriage that would preserve his political independence, Ferdinando chose his distant cousin, Christina of Lorraine, the favourite granddaughter of Catherine de' Medici.
 Catherine had influenced her towards this marriage, to re-align the Medici with France, not Spain.

-The sumptuous and well-documented wedding festivities, celebrated in Florence in 1589, were designed to impress the royal houses of Europe.
-The wedding ceremony in Florence Cathedral was followed by outdoor events for the public, as well as banquets and balls, comedies and musical interludes, and a mock sea battle in the flooded courtyard of Palazzo Pitti for the aristocratic guests.
-PJ Mariette takes note of the various artists including Santi di Tito, Gregorio Pagani, Camillo Pagni, and Giovanni Battista Paggi, who worked on the ephemeral decorations.
-Altogether the wedding spectacles cost approximately fourteen million pounds in today's currency.
-These lavish and innovative forms of entertainment proved to be more than showmanship.
-They greatly influenced theatrical practices in European courts throughout the 17th century.
+The well-documented wedding festivities, celebrated in Florence in 1589, were designed to impress the royal houses of Europe.
+The wedding ceremony in Florence Cathedral was followed by outdoor events for the public, as well as banquets and balls, comedies and musical interludes, and a mock sea battle in the flooded courtyard of Palazzo Pitti for the guests.
+PJ Mariette takes note of the various artists including Santi di Tito, Gregorio Pagani, Camillo Pagni, and Giovanni Battista Paggi, who worked on the decorations.
+Altogether the wedding cost approximately fourteen million pounds in today's currency.
+These innovative forms of entertainment proved to be more than showmanship.
+They influenced theatrical practices in European courts throughout the 17th century.

 On 28 July 1603 she wrote to Anne of Denmark to congratulate her and King James coming to the throne of England.
 The letter was brought to London by Count Alfonso Montecuccoli.